emonhoque/tractick/README.md

 ### Installing as PWA

-1. Open TrakTick in Chrome/Edge
+1. Open tractick in Chrome/Edge
 2. Click the install icon in the address bar
 3. Or use the install button in the app header